godot-dimensions/g4mf/specification/specification.md

 ## Scene Hierarchy

-The core building block of a G4MF file is a hierarchy of zero or more nodes.
+The core building block of a G4MF scene is a hierarchy of zero or more nodes.
 Each node defines an object in the scene with a transform, and defines child nodes that are attached to it.

 The node at index 0 is the root node.
 All other nodes in the file are either descendants of the root node, or are not used.
 Nodes not used in the core scene hierarchy MAY be used by extensions.
 G4MF files may also contain zero nodes, in which case the file is not a scene, but a collection of data, such as a 4D mesh.